JosephPR/astro-blog/src/pages/posts/post-2.md

 layout: ../../layouts/MarkdownPostLayout.astro
 title: Rails Photo App Tutorial
 author: Joseph Reilly
 description: "Today we will be building a simple Ruby on Rails application that allows you to store photos in Albums that you create.
-First things first, this article assumes you have basic knowledge of the Ruby language and that you are familiar with rails.
-I will go through the steps of creating an application in Rails but will not be explaining everything in detail, follow along to get a nifty app to store your photos."
+First things first, this article assumes you have basic knowledge of the Ruby language and that you are familiar with rails, follow along to get a nifty app to store your photos."
 image:
     url: "https://blog.carbonfive.com/wp-content/uploads/2021/10/Matt-Brictson-Interview-Ruby-on-Rails.png"
     alt: "carey."